nchah/deep-learning-from-canada/README.md

 Depending on time constraints, a further demonstration will show how current APIs perform in such tasks as image recognition, speech recognition, and translation.

+## Workshop Outline

+An outline of the headings and sub-headings for the workshop.

+- Introduction to Deep Learning and Artificial Intelligence
+    - Historical Overview
+    - Canada's Contributions
+- Demonstration: TensorFlow
+    - Installation
+    - MNIST Tutorial
+    - Embeddings and Visualization Tutorial
+- Q&A

 ## References

 In Development: